A guide to visiting Malaga, Spain

 Malaga Historic Centre

+You will find the majority of Malaga’s major monuments and attractions within the historic centre, so I would recommend basing yourself in this area during your stay in the city.
 The historic centre is the perfect place to simply wander and explore, with its many narrow winding streets, towering palms and beautiful buildings at every turn.
 Here you will find an abundance of cafes, shops, restaurants and bars.
 One of the best things to do here is enjoy tapas or a drink al fresco.
 I’d recommend stopping by the Plaza de la Constitución, a very pretty square perfect to sit back and soak up the buzz and atmosphere of the city.

-The buildings in the historic centre are what truly stood out for me in Malaga.
+The buildings in Malaga’s historic centre are what truly stood out for me.
 Their colourful facades with beautifully decorative windows, colourful shutters and ornate balconies give the city it’s distinct character and charm.
 The buildings look even more spectacular when they are lit up in the evening, so make sure to take a stroll as the sun goes down.
 Malaga also has many beautiful churches within the historic centre.
 Even if you are not religious, the architecture and the decadence of the churches here are not to be missed.
 Iglesia de San Juan Bautista is a particular favourite of mine, with its painted façade and contrasting baroque interior.

 If you are a lover of art, then a visit to the Picasso Museum is an absolute must.
 The artist was in fact born and raised in the city.
 I’d highly recommend booking a ticket in advance as this is understandably one of Malaga’s top attractions.
 If you have time, make sure to visit the Carmen Thyssen museum which has a fine art collection by numerous Spanish and European artists to enjoy.
+TOP TIP: Want to visit Malaga on a budget?
+I’d recommend looking at getting a Malaga Pass, which gives you access to Malaga’s museums and galleries for less.
+Plus, it means you skip the queues!
+Available for 24 hour, 48 hour, 72 hour and a week, save 33% of Malaga’s major attractions.

-Alcazaba of Malaga and roman ampitheatre
+Alcazaba of Malaga and Roman Ampitheatre

-If you only have the chance to visit one place in all of Malaga, then it has to the Alcazaba and Roman Amphitheatre.
+If you only have the chance to visit one place in all of Malaga, then it has to be the Alcazaba and Roman Amphitheatre.
 Situated at the foot of the Gibralfaro mountain, both sites offer a fascinating glimpse into the city’s ancient history.

 Start by visiting the Roman Amphitheatre, which you can see at street level or near the entrance of the Alcazaba.
 Dating as far back as the first century BC, this is one of the oldest monuments in Malaga and it was only discovered back in 1951.
 You can learn all about the site at the visitor centre, which is free to visit, and see artifacts uncovered during the restorations.
 If you proceed up a flight of stairs near the visitor centre, you can get a photo with the popular ‘MALAGA’ sign overlooking the amphitheatre.